Alejogb1/job-board/blog-data/how-can-i-trigger-an-airflow-dag-in-a-different-environment.md

 id: "how-can-i-trigger-an-airflow-dag-in-a-different-environment"
 ---

-Alright, let’s talk about triggering Airflow DAGs across environments.
+, let’s talk about triggering Airflow DAGs across environments.
 It’s a common hurdle, and I've definitely spent my share of time navigating those complexities.
 I remember a project back at ‘Data Solutions Inc.’ where we had a development environment, a staging one, and then, naturally, production.
 We started with the naive approach, deploying the same dags everywhere, but quickly realized that approach was untenable.
 The problem wasn’t merely code duplication; it was the configuration—variables, connections, and even the underlying infrastructure differed across environments.
 It led to all sorts of headaches, with dags failing unpredictably because of resource constraints or missing credentials.

-The key here isn’t to just *trigger* a dag in a different environment; it’s to trigger a *version* of the dag that is appropriate for the target environment.
-We need separation of concerns: the *logical flow* of the dag (the tasks and their dependencies) should remain consistent, but the *details* of execution (the specific resources used, the exact data paths, etc.) must be adaptable.
+The key here isn’t to just _trigger_ a dag in a different environment; it’s to trigger a _version_ of the dag that is appropriate for the target environment.
+We need separation of concerns: the _logical flow_ of the dag (the tasks and their dependencies) should remain consistent, but the _details_ of execution (the specific resources used, the exact data paths, etc.) must be adaptable.

 There isn't a single "best" way, but the most common and robust strategies revolve around external triggers leveraging the Airflow rest api and then utilizing parameterized dags.
 Let's break down how this works and the common strategies I've used.

-The core idea is that instead of deploying and executing the same dag everywhere, we deploy *environment-specific* versions of the dag, and then we use external calls to trigger the correct version based on context.
+The core idea is that instead of deploying and executing the same dag everywhere, we deploy _environment-specific_ versions of the dag, and then we use external calls to trigger the correct version based on context.
 This involves using parameterized dag definitions along with the Airflow Rest API.

 Here's how I've implemented this in the past, along with examples.